schuang/advanced-python-series/workshop2.md

 ## Part 5: Hands-on with PETSc

 *   Using PETSc (the Portable, Extensible Toolkit for Scientific Computation) for high-performance scientific computing with `petsc4py`.

+## Next Step

+You are now ready to proceed to Workshop 3 to learn about GPU computing.